 Much of the action is intense, frenetic, and well executed with full credit given to Camacho and Stovell.
 Yet they lack that much needed sense of danger with Nero proving not only 'hard to kill' but practically impossible to kill.
 That changes when he reaches people trafficker Omar's hacienda where not only the pace changes but so does the intensity with a now hand tied Nero putting his kicking skills to use.
 The climatic battle at Mzamo's compound disappoint only insofar as the fights could have been longer with considerably more 'red coats' to fight upping the danger factor.
 What there is however is first rate with Van Peebles now getting in on the action and having a go with some fisticuffs of his own.
 One is definitely left wanting more action but overall the mix of shootouts and standoffs hit all the crowd pleasing buttons for a satisfying showdown.

 'Seized' is pure entertainment action cinema at its finest with Scott dipping his toes back into the kind of film that launched his career.
 Though not quite as heavy hitting as more recent work, it retains a little gritty-ness in its criminal underworld setting and the bone crunching explosive action.
 Isaac Florentine keeps things moving at the right pace, whilst stunt and fight co-ordinators Larnell Stovell and Art Comacho set up explosive action sequences riddled with shoot outs and bone crunchingly brutal fight action.
 Scott as always is highly watchable whilst Mario Van Peebles chews up the scenery as the villainous puppet master pulling Nero's strings.
-It is film that looses little impact on repeated viewing and with such an open ending it leaves you wanting more from both Nero and Mzamo.
+It is A film that remains entertaining on with repeated viewing and an open ending it that leaves you wanting more from both Nero and Mzamo.
 Until that happens grab your popcorn, switch off the brain and enjoy 90 minutes of explosive action delivered by the genre's exceptional craftsmen.